w3f/substrate-telemetry-exporter/README.md

         instance: 'your_substrate_node_name'
 ```

-Save and restart your prometheus server.
+Save and restart your prometheus server, open the web interface and now you are able to query the new node metrics.

 ![Prometheus Queries](static/img/Substrate_Monitoring_Prometheus_01.png)